-Under the Equity Holding Requirements Policy, each executive officer is required to hold Shares and RS Units having a value of not less than the executive's base salary in the case of Executive Vice-Presidents, Senior Vice-Presidents and Vice-Presidents and not less than three times the executive's base salary in the case of the CEO.
 Shares and RS Units held by an executive officer will be valued based on the greater of (1) their original cost or grant date value and (2) December 31 of the most recently completed financial year (or, if such date is not a trading date, on the last trading date of such year).

-Initially, executive officers had until January 1, 2018, or if appointed after 2013, five years from the date of their appointment to meet the minimum equity holding requirements.
-In connection with changes to the long-term incentive components of executive compensation in February 2019, the Chief Executive Officer, Executive Vice-President and Senior Vice-Presidents have five years from the later of the date of adoption of the new Equity Holding Requirements Policy in February 2019 and the date of such officer's appointment to meet the minimum equity holding requirements, provided that officers who did not meet the requirements on such date must acquire not less than a pro-rata amount of equity each year to achieve full compliance by the end of such five year period.
-In connection with amendments to the Company's Equity Holding Requirements Policy in September 2022, Vice-Presidents that are not Executive Vice-Presidents or Senior Vice-Presidents, were permitted to have eight years from the later of the date of adoption of the new Equity Holding Requirements Policy in February 2019 and the date of adoption of the new Equity Holding Requirements Policy in September 2022, Vice-Presidents that are not Executive Vice-Presidents or Senior Vice-Presidents, were permitted to have eight years from the later of the date of adoption of the new Equity Holding Requirements Policy in February 2019 and the date of adoption of the new Equity Holding Requirements Policy in February 2019 and the date of such officer's appointment to meet the minimum equity holding requirements, provided that Vice-Presidents who did not meet the requirements on such date must acquire not less than a pro-rata amount of equity each year to achieve full compliance by the end of such eight year period.
+An executive officer holding the positions of CEO, CFO, Executive Vice-President or Senior Vice-President has five years from the later of the date of adoption of the new Equity Holding Requirements Policy in February 2019 and the date of such officer's appointment to meet the minimum equity holdings requirements, provided that until such executive officer reaches the required equity holding they must acquire not less than a pro-rata amount of equity each year to achieve full compliance by the end of such five year period.
+If the amount of such equity holdings requirement is materially increased, they will have an additional five years to reach such increased minimum equity holdings.

+An executive officer holding a Vice-President position that is not an Executive Vice-President or Senior Vice-President, has eight years from the later of the date of adoption of the new Equity Holding Requirements Policy in February 2019 and the date of such officer's appointment to meet the minimum equity holding requirements, provided that Vice-Presidents who did not meet the requirements on such date must acquire not less than a pro-rata amount of equity each year to achieve full compliance by the end of such eight year period.

-For the purposes of the following disclosure, the following officers are each a "Named Executive Officer" of the Company for the year ended December 31, 2023:
+For the purposes of the following disclosure, the following officers are each a "Named Executive Officer" of the Company for the year ended December 31, 2024:

-Ray Ferris, President and CEO\, Chris Virostek, Senior Vice-President, Finance and CFO, Sean McLaren, Chief Operating Officer,\ Kevin Burke, Senior Vice-President, Wood Products\, and Robin Lampard, Senior Vice-President, Finance

-\ On December 31, 2023, Ray Ferris retired as President and CEO and effective January 1, 2024, Sean McLaren was appointed as President and CEO and Kevin Burke was appointed as Executive Vice-President, North American Operations.

-The following table shows the total holdings of Shares and RS Units held by each Named Executive Officer as at December 31, 2023, valued based on the TSX closing price on December 29, 2023 of \$113.36:
+Sean McLaren, President and CEO, Chris Virostek, Senior Vice-President, Finance and CFO, Kevin Burke, Executive Vice-President, North American Operations Robin Lampard, Senior Vice-President, Finance, and Alan McMeekin, Senior Vice-President, Europe The following table shows the total holdings of Shares held by each Named Executive Officer as at December 31, 2024, valued based on the TSX closing price on December 31, 2024 of \$124.55: